ppy/osu-wiki/news/2024/2024-10-30-osu-world-cup-2024-qualifiers-recap.md

 ---

-For the next month and a half you will have the chance to witness top tier osu! tournament gameplay, so be sure to check out the wiki go familiarize yourselves with the mappools, schedules, and all other details [on the osu! wiki](/wiki/Tournaments/OWC/2024), get involved with the community live on the official [osu!
-Twitch channel](https://www.twitch.tv/osulive), and support your favourite players and teams.
+For the next month and a half, get ready to immerse yourself in top-tier osu! tournament action!
+Check out the [osu!
+World Cup wiki page](/wiki/Tournaments/OWC/2024) to download and try the mappools yourself, see the schedules for when your favourite teams are playing, and all of the other essential details.
+Join us on stream live this weekend for the Round of 32 at [osulive](https://www.twitch.tv/osulive) or [osulive_2](https://www.twitch.tv/osulive_2) to support your favorite players and teams.

-See ya next week!
+Join us next week for more exciting updates and news!

-—0x84f, Dada
+—0x84f, ChillierPear, Dada